KamizanAmir/KamizanAmir.github.io/README.md

 # kamizanamir.github.io
-My simple portfolio using laravel and bootstrap
+My simple portfolio using html and javascript and css